rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Profile;
 {{< /highlight >}}

-Basically it is a function which returns only JSX again, but you have access to additional information in the function arguments.
-You will see how to access the query result after the next step.
-First, you have to define the GraphQL query to request information about you as currently authorized user.
-Therefore, you can use a previously installed utility package to define the query.
+This is a function that returns only JSX, but you have access to additional information in the function arguments.
+First, define the GraphQL query to request your authorizations.
+You can use a previously installed utility package to define the query.

 {{< highlight javascript "hl_lines=2 5 6 7 8 9 10 11 12 15" >}}
 import React from 'react';